ChenPaulYu/DJtransGAN/README.md

 ```

-- `--g_path` :  the path of trained generator, can be the pre-trained model provide by us or the model training from scratch by you.
+- `--g_path` :  the path of trained generator, can be the pre-trained model provide by us or the model training by you.
-- `--out_dir` : the output directory which is going to save the mixing result.
+- `--out_dir` : the output directory which is going to save the result.
 - `--prev_track` : the path of the previous track (first track).
 - `--next_track` : the path of the next track (second track).
 -  `--prev_cue` :  the cue point of previous track (the point previous track totally fade out).
 - `--next_cue` :   the cue point of next track (the point next track totally fade in).
-- `--download` :   specify whether to download the pre-traind model provided by us.
+- `--download` :   specify whether download the pre-trained model provided by us.